black-sliver/evermizer/README.txt

   The project as a whole is distributed under the terms of GPL v3.
   See LICENSE file.
-  The patches found in patches/ directory are in public domain unless otherwise noted.
+  The patches found in patches/ directory are in public domain unless noted otherwise.
 See patches/LICENSE file.